interfecto/Koinos-Node-App/README.md

 **[Download Koinos Node Desktop v0.4.0 (macOS ARM64)](releases/koinos-node-app_0.4.0_aarch64.dmg)**

+> **Note**: If the DMG appears "damaged" after downloading from GitHub, this is a known issue.
+GitHub sometimes corrupts DMG files during download.
+Try downloading again or use the development build method below.

-1. Download the DMG file
+1. Download the DMG file (right-click → "Save link as" for direct download)
 2. Double-click to mount the disk image
 3. Drag the application to your Applications folder
 4. Launch from Applications or Spotlight